/)

-How fit do I need to be?
+How fit do I need to be to join the army?

 Fitness is part of Army life — but it’s not about being the fastest or strongest.

-Fitness isn’t just physical — it’s mental too.
+Fitness isn’t just physical — it’s mental, too.
 Staying positive, setting goals, and believing in yourself will help you push through.

 Don't let yourself not take an opportunity because you are scared of failing.
 You will never know your true potential unless you give something a go.